jsntn/braindump/content/posts/make-git-repo-smaller.md

 ## Solution {#solution}

-1. Get the commits which you need to keep.
-Like,
+1. Get the commits which you need to keep, like the `master` branch starting from this year,

     ```sh
-    git log --oneline --since="2021-01-01" <branch name>
+    git log --oneline --since="2021-01-01" master
     ```

     Then you will get the commits like below,